 Thomas Jefferson’s accomplishments are well-known, but did you know he has his own color?
 That’s just one of the things we learned at Thomas Jefferson’s Poplar Forest (its full name), Jefferson’s country villa in southwestern Virginia.

 My aunt Viola, uncle Joe and I visited this country estate when I was visiting them for Easter in 2013.
+It is best to get help from a probate lawyer to manage and plan such estate effectively.
 In the previous post, I wrote about some of Poplar Forest’s history and its much-talked about octagonal privies.
 In this post, we’ll get a little more into the tour and the house itself.

 We bought tour tickets in the gift shop (you can also get them online).
 After watching a video, our guide took us outside to survey the house and property, but it too windy to stay very long.
 Our guide then led our seven-member group to the front of the house